boutiquelee/ACW/README.md

 ## Quick Start

-We will share our code and data after email communications at present, and will fully open them after the official publication of this paper.
+We will share our code and data based on email communications at present, and will fully open them after the official publication of this paper.

 ## Appendix